 Cholesterol is a type of fat found in the bloodstream and body cells.
 However, it is vital for various body functions, such as hormone production and the formation of cell membranes.
 In addition, too much cholesterol can be harmful to our health.
 High cholesterol levels in the blood, also known as hypercholesterolemia, can lead to a range of health problems.

 Lipoproteins carry cholesterol in the bloodstream, which comprises proteins and fats.
 There are two types of lipoproteins, including:

-One of the most significant risk factors that can be altered to control high cholesterol is an unhealthy diet.
-The consumption of foods that are high in saturated and trans fats can elevate the levels of cholesterol in the bloodstream.
-For instance, fatty meats, full-fat dairy products, fried foods, and baked goods that are made with hydrogenated oil are known to contribute to high cholesterol levels.
-Therefore, individuals should incorporate a diet that is rich in whole grains, lean proteins, fruits, and vegetables.
-Such a diet may help in minimizing the risk of high cholesterol levels.
+A major modifiable risk factor for high cholesterol is an unhealthy diet.
+Consuming foods high in saturated and trans fats can increase the level of cholesterol in the blood.
+For example, foods like fatty meats, full-fat dairy products, fried foods, and baked goods made with hydrogenated oil.
+They can contribute to high cholesterol levels.
+People should eat a diet rich in fruits, vegetables, whole grains, and lean proteins as they may help reduce their risk of high cholesterol.

 Physical inactivity is another risk factor for high cholesterol.
 Regular exercise can help raise HDL cholesterol levels, which can help remove excess cholesterol from the bloodstream.
 Conversely, a sedentary lifestyle can lead to high LDL cholesterol levels.

 Genetics may also play a role in determining cholesterol levels.
 Some people may have a genetic predisposition to high cholesterol, even if they maintain a healthy lifestyle.
 Additionally, genetic disorders, such as familial hypercholesterolemia, can cause high cholesterol levels.